-Cost is a huge barrier for individuals in our city to access food related programming.
-In an attempt to make our programming as inclusive as possible everything we do is offered for free or as a fundraiser for future programming.
-As a result, Converse and Cook is run entirely by volunteers.
-In fact in the 2018 year our volunteers have contributed over 400 hours of their personal time.
+Cost is a huge barrier for individuals in our city to access food-related programming.
+In an attempt to make our programming as inclusive as possible we try to offer as much of our program is free to attend or on a listing scale model.
+Converse and Cook is run entirely by volunteers.
+In fact, in the 2019 year our volunteers have contributed over 400 hours of their personal time.
 In addition, donations for various sponsors and organizations have allowed us to continue and grow our programming and ensure it is accessible to all.

 A list of grants we've previously received: